AmieDD/ADDVulcan/Astronomy Astrophysics Astrometry Astrodynamics AAAA/Attitude Adjustment/README.md

 [...]
 ```

-From the description we know that these are vectors in `(X,Y,Z,W)` format with `(X,Y,Z)` denoting a
+From the description we know that each line contains a (unit) vector pointing towards a star as well as the stars magnitude.
+It is obvious that the magnitude is the last number and therefore the first three numbers are the vector in `(X,Y,Z)` format.
-vector pointing towards some star and `W` denoting its observed magnitudes.

 We connect to the server, provide our ticket and are presented with this list:
 ```